 For babies and toddlers, starting a trip at nap time can work well.
 You can increase the chances of your child going to sleep and staying asleep by making sure they have a clean nappy and have recently had a feed.

 For active preschoolers and school-age children, starting a trip after your child has had some time to play outside can help your child settle down when you begin the trip.
 It’s a good idea for your child to go to the toilet before you set off.
-And you might like to give him a snack before you leave.
+And you might like to give your child a snack before you leave.

-Sleeping in unfamiliar places: tips
+Sleeping in unfamiliar places

 - Follow your usual bedtime routines – for example, brush teeth, read a story, have a cuddle and say good night.

-Sleep routines and travelling in different time zones
+Sleeping in different time zones

 But if you’re travelling in different time zones, you and your child might be affected by jet lag.
 This is when your internal body clock for sleeping, eating and waking doesn’t match night and day in the time zone you’ve travelled to.
 Babies and young children usually aren’t as affected by jet lag as adults, but they might be tired and grumpy and not want to sleep at their usual nap times or bedtime.

 A good tip is to plan for different time zones.
-Before you go, try changing meal times, bedtimes and wake times towards new time zones.
+Before you go, try changing mealtimes, bedtimes and wake times towards new time zones.
 This will help you and your child adjust more quickly when you get there.
 Once you’ve arrived, it can help to get outside in daylight and take short daytime naps when you or your child feels sleepy.